jeffblankenburg/31-days-of-vibe-coding/outlines/week3.md

 ## Day 22 – AI in the Build Pipeline

 **Abstract:**
-Once your code builds, the AI can help make sense of it—changelogs, test summaries, release notes, even post-deployment analysis.
+Once your code builds, the AI can help make sense of it, changelogs, test summaries, release notes, even post-deployment analysis.
 We’ll integrate AI into CI/CD to create smarter, self-describing releases.

 ### Outline
 1. **The Modern Pipeline** – Automation beyond testing.